 Operation Wild Lands

 The Operation Wild Lands (OWLs) program works with volunteers of all ages to restore and maintain public lands throughout the St. Louis region.
 Volunteers assist with the proactive management of public open spaces to improve wildlife habitats and nature-related outdoor recreation.

-Recognizing that natural habitats are a precious resource and that most of the public-owned urban wild acreage in the St. Louis region is passively managed as a matter of practicality, The Open Space Council for the St. Louis Region created OWLs to help facilitate ongoing wildlife habitat improvements that include:
+Recognizing that natural habitats are a precious resource and that most of the public-owned urban wild acreage in the St. Louis region is passively managed as a matter of practicality, Open Space STL created OWLs to help facilitate ongoing wildlife habitat improvements that include: